OpenDominion/OpenDominion/CONTRIBUTING.md

 - Config, database, resources and routes are in `app`.
 - As a result of this, the `$app` instance is our custom application class, residing at `src/Application.php`, to override all the paths that Laravel uses by default.

+This is experimental and is subject to change.
+Please keep an eye on the #dev-announcements channel in the Discord server.

 ### Things to keep in mind